These are the best places to travel this summer

 The low season in Sri Lanka starts with the arrival of the Yala monsoon in May, which pounds the west and south coasts as well as the Hill Country until August.
 Accommodation prices during this period are generally lower and crowds are thinner.

-This is the best time for trips to Jaffna in the North and the chilled-out resorts along the East Coast, such as Arugam Bay, known for its consistent point breaks and laid-back surf scene.
+This is the best time for trips to Jaffna in the North and the chilled-out resorts along the east coast – such as Arugam Bay, known for its consistent point breaks and laid-back surf scene.

-Despite the rain, many must-see festivals take place during this period, including Vesak Poya, a two-day festival in May when colored lights adorn every Buddhist home, shop, and temple.
-There's also the vibrant Esala Perahera in Kandy, where thousands of dancers and drummers form a giant procession through the town.
+Despite the rain, many must-see festivals take place during this period, including Vesak Poya, a two-day festival in May when colored lights adorn every Buddhist home, shop and temple.
+There’s also the vibrant Esala Perahera in July and August – especially legendary in Kandy (thousands of dancers and drummers form a giant procession through the town), but celebrated on a smaller scale all over, with dancers, drummers and stilt walkers practicing all year for the occasion.

 Another large-scale procession takes place in Colombo as part of the Hindu festival of Aadi Vel, which sees the gilded chariot of Murugan (Skanda), the Hindu god of war, ceremonially hauled through the city’s streets.